Titanic Lifeboat No. 6: Occupants

-Quartermaster Robert Hichens and American socialite Margaret Brown confronted each other several times throughout the night, with Brown threatening to throw Hichens overboard in response to Hichens' orders.
+Quartermaster Robert Hichens and American socialite Margaret Brown confronted each other several times throughout the night.

 The following list contains confirmed original occupants of Lifeboat 6.
 An unidentified stoker was later transferred from lifeboat #16, and some survivors indicated that there was an injured boy whom Captain Smith himself ordered to be let on board.

 The Titanic had three classes (First, Second, and Third), aside from the crew.
 No Second-Class passenger boarded Boat No. 6.